 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Chautauqua Opportunities COI is our consultant for all homeless, HIV/AIDs, and veteran services and housing Continuum of Care Inc. concerns.
+Continuum of Care Chautauqua Opportunities COI is our consultant for all homeless, HIV/AIDs, and veteran services and housing continuum of care Inc. concerns.
 Downtown Business City of Jamestown / W- Enhancing the downtown identity as an appealing urban environment that attracts Development ZHA, LLC more local and regional visitors and tourists.
 Urban Design Plan 1.0 and UPD 2.0 Jamestown Renaissance Corporation/ Gebbie Foundation Provides specific guidance on the design of buildings and the public realm of streets and open spaces within downtown Jamestown.
 Chadakoin River Brownfield Opportunity Areas City of Jamestown Brownfield Opportunity Areas continue to be studied and considered in each phase of the Consolidated and Annual plans.
 2020-2024 Consolidated Plan City of Jamestown The consolidated and annual plan builds upon its predecessors for guidance and continuity.
-FY 2020 & 2021 Annual Action Plans City of Jamestown These annual plans build upon their predecessors for guidance and continuity.
+FY 2020, 2021 & 2022 Annual Action Plans City of Jamestown These annual plans build upon their predecessors for guidance and continuity.
 Neighborhood Revitalization Plan Jamestown Renaissance Corporation/ Gebbie Foundation This plan and its update conducts thoroughly researched analysis of housing conditions and provides recommendations for addressing and mitigating substandard conditions while implementing strategies to stabilize neighborhoods at the block level.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-A Livable Community City of Jamestown/JRC A high-level look at what community assets exist and contribute to the livability and A Livable Colliniumity City of Jamestown/JAC vibrancy of the Jamestown community.
-Local Waterfront City of lamostayya The LWRP established a strategy for waterfront revitalization along the Chadakoin Revitalization Plan City of Jamestown River, identifying specific projects and initiatives to generate economic growth.
-Analysis of Impediments The AI update is utilized as guidance and to provide continuity to the new to Fair Housing 2020 COI/City of Jamestown consolidated and annual plans.
-Plan consolidated and annual plans.
-Community Needs COI The CNA was utilized as guidance and to provide continuity to the new consolidated Assessment COI and annual plans.
-Downtown The DDI established a strategy for registalization in downtown lamostown identifying Revitalization Initiative City of Jamestown The DRI established a strategy for revitalization in downtown Jamestown, identifying specific projects and initiatives to generate economic growth.
+A Livable Community City of Jamestown/JRC A high-level look at what community assets exist and contribute to the livability and A Livable Community vibrancy of the Jamestown community.
+Local Waterfront City of lamostown The LWRP established a strategy for waterfront revitalization along the Chadakoin Revitalization Plan City of Jamestown River, identifying specific projects and initiatives to generate economic growth.
+Analysis of Impediments The Alundate is utilized as guidenes and to provide continuity to the new to Fair Housing 2020 COI/City of Jamestown The AI update is utilized as guidance and to provide continuity to the new Plan consolidated and annual plans.
+Community Needs COI The CNA was utilized as guidance and to provide continuity to the new consolidated Assessment and annual plans.
+Downtown The DDI established a strategy for revitalization in downtown lamostown, identifying Revitalization Initiative City of Jamestown The DRI established a strategy for revitalization in downtown Jamestown, identifying specific projects and initiatives to generate economic growth.
 Plan specific projects and initiatives to generate economic growth.